pengfei99/doc_center/docs/hadoop/kerberos_integration/Integrate_kerberos_in_debian_server.md

-# Integrate kerberos in hadoop client
+# Integrate kerberos in debian server

 In this tutorial, we suppose the user identity is managed inside an `AD server`, which delivers `Krb tickets`.